RichardForshaw/mkdocs-social-buttons-plugin/README.md

 ```

 This handler function must be provided by the client.
 The typical way of doing this is by adding scripts in the `extra_javascript` section of the `mkdocs.yml` config file.

+It should be noted however that this only tracks the clicks of the button, NOT the success of sharing the content.

 ## Available buttons